matrix-org/matrix.org/CONTENT.md

 This shortcode ensures that images have a consistent look across posts.

 We prefer using AVIF, or failing that WebP, files when possible.
+They can be created/converted using many tools, a commandline tool being `magick mogrify -format avif -quality 90 image.png`.
 However if this is not an option we also accept PNG files provided they are reasonable sized and the file size is appropriate for web usage.

 ### Embedding a YouTube player